deepsourcelabs/hiring-challenges/golang.md

 **User Management** | A new user should be able to sign up with a master password using a `signup <password>` command.
 The user should be able to login and logout of a session using simple commands.
 **Password Management** | The user should be able to create, retrieve, update and delete passwords.
 Each password can have a label associated with it.
 Look below for an example of the command.

 **Note:** This challenge is intended to test your ability to work with standard Go libraries and features.
 Before submitting, ensure that you document your protocol (commands and responses).
-We will test the service by using a telnet command.
+You only need to build the server which can accept commands using `telnet`.

 **Example Command**